 - A lack of respect towards peers or teachers will not be tolerated at any time.

 - No type of bullying, neither psychological, physical or cyber will be tolerated under any circumstances.

 - To help their fellow students whenever necessary, to protect the younger ones and be friendly towards everybody is a golden rule for our students.

-- Mobiles and Ipods are TOTALLY FORBIDDEN.
+- Mobiles phones are TOTALLY FORBIDDEN.

 - The school keeps an exhaustive record of the absences of the students and immediately contacts the parents if a child is absent.
 We therefore beg parents to notify the school of any absences that they might know of in advance, such as doctor’s and dentist’s appointments, etc.

 - Any work missed through absence will have to be made up, including internal examinations.

 - Obviously, smoking or drinking alcohol is TOTALLY FORBIDDEN in school.